mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - We finish to enumerate over all four hidden variable possibilities in the end, then it's saying `P(burglary alarm being true | John, Mary)` is 0.284.

 > ### To speed up, We can eliminate some variables...
- - Joining factors:
+ - `Make a joint`:
  <img src="https://user-images.githubusercontent.com/31917400/67634221-f59ab480-f8b0-11e9-8dc4-1e9a03ddbc90.jpg" />

- - Marginalizing the joint then make the whole structure a "single node" which gives an answer:
+ - `Marginalize the joint` then make a joint, marginalize the joint...keep making the "single node" until it gives an answer:
  <img src="https://user-images.githubusercontent.com/31917400/67634554-8e333380-f8b5-11e9-9007-af2d5aca5ce5.jpg" />